Uraba lugens

 Uraba lugens, the gum-leaf skeletoniser, is a moth of the family Nolidae.
 It is found in Australia and New Zealand.
 The larvae are a serious pest of Eucalyptus species and their close relatives.
 The wingspan is 25–30 mm.
 In Australia there are about one or two generations per year.

 General

 Uraba lugens is nicknamed the mad hatterpillar because of its distinctive exoskeletal feature.
 Every time it sheds the head portion of its exoskeleton, the exoskeleton stays attached to its body.
-Over time, developing through its life span, the head grows bigger and sheds increasingly larger exoskeleton shells, which build upon each other.
+Over time, developing through its life span, the head grows bigger and sheds increasingly larger exoskeleton shells, which build up underneath each other.

 Uraba lugens develops as a typical moth.
 The life cycles occur twice a year: once in the summer and once in the winter.
 Eggs are laid in groups of 100–200 and are about 1 mm in diameter.
 Caterpillars are mostly yellow with some black markings.
 After hatching from a cocoon, the resulting moths are grey in colour.
 During the larval stage, Uraba lugens can cause damage to trees by chewing.